Back to Blog

 • The fix: sessions that measure themselves

 The version that sticks adds one ingredient: measurement.
 In FocusNow, you click Start Session and pick Pomodoro (25 min).
 While you work, it automatically tracks which apps you're in.
-When the timer ends, you don't just get a "done" — you get a focus score: the share of the session you actually spent away from distracting apps.
+When the timer ends, you don't just get a "done" — you get an honest record: how much of the target you completed, and where the minutes actually went.

 A few settings worth turning on: